 Meeting Management Tools

-Tools in this section address how the governance meeting should be organized, a simple process of for how to apply consensus decision-making to meeting deliberations, the roles of chairs and participants, and strategies for effective record-keeping and communications.
+Tools in this section address how the governance meeting should be organized, a process for how to apply consensus decision-making to meeting deliberations, the roles of chairs and participants, and strategies for effective record-keeping and communications.
 Meetings are the primary mechanism for convening governance groups.
-Effective meetings require well-thought- out agendas, active participation, and a record of the meetings, topics and outcomes.
+Effective meetings require well-thought- out agendas, active participation, and a record of the meetings, topics, and outcomes.
 Best practices for agenda design include the following:

 Careful agenda preparation in advance, using provided templates that are both easily found online and in print, and are Americans with Disabilities Act (ADA)-compliant for accessibility